xalaida/laravel-position/README.md

 }
 ```

 In this example, a new model will be created at the beginning of the sequence.
-The position of other models in the sequence will be **automatically** updated:
+The position of other models in the sequence will be **automatically** updated.
+For example:

 ```php
 $first = Category::create();